 Aldgate is a key location for London’s insurance industry, as well as being within the same borough as Canary Wharf.
-This means that Aldgate is inevitably well practised in welcoming large numbers of business travellers on a weekly basis, which is reflected in the neighbourhood's abundance of cafes, bars and eateries - many of which cater specifically towards a business clientele.
+This means that Aldgate is inevitably well practised in welcoming large numbers of business travellers every week, which is reflected in the neighbourhood's abundance of cafes, bars, and eateries - many of which cater specifically towards a business clientele.

 Aldgate is particularly noteworthy for its abundance of historic sites.
-Those with an interest in London’s past will find they are able to explore Roman and medieval relics charting the development of the city from ancient stronghold to modern metropolis.
-Aldgate was also the location of some of the crimes of the infamous Jack the Ripper - which still draw fascination with 21st-century visitors to the neighbourhood, looking to retrace the footsteps of the notorious killer.
+Those with an interest in London’s past will find they can explore Roman and medieval relics charting the development of the city from an ancient stronghold to a modern metropolis.
+Aldgate was also the location of some of the crimes of the infamous Jack the Ripper - which still draws fascination with 21st-century visitors to the neighbourhood, looking to retrace the footsteps of the notorious killer.
 Aldgate’s multiculturalism also makes it a fantastic place to dine out and enjoy different flavours.

 Aldgate has a great selection of traditional London pubs and the whole area comes alive with city workers following the close of business.
 There’s also a fantastic selection of restaurants, for those looking to enjoy a romantic night out, as well as plenty of music venues and even a local theatre.

 If there is one area in which Aldgate really shines, it is in its huge selection of places to eat.
-Nestled between several famous gastronomy locations, those staying in Aldgate have the option of authentic ethnic and international cuisines, high-class fine-dining and plenty of avant-garde eateries.
-Those looking for fine dining can choose from esteemed venues including Treves & Hyde, Satyrio- Italian Restaurant & Wine Shop and VQ Aldgate - as well as the famous Culpeper gastro pub.
+Nestled between several famous gastronomy locations, those staying in Aldgate have the option of authentic ethnic and international cuisines, high-class fine dining, and plenty of avant-garde eateries.
+Those looking for fine dining can choose from esteemed venues including Satyrio- Italian Restaurant & Wine Shop, and VQ Aldgate - as well as the famous Culpeper gastropub.

 Aside from its huge amount of restaurants, grills and takeaways, Aldgate also hides a surprising number of street food vendors, which are ideal for those looking to grab a quick bite to eat on their lunch break.
 The aforementioned Brick Lane is also home to a food court, which offers a huge variety of street foods, covering most international cuisines.
-Closer to Aldgate station is TifinBox, offering a great selection of Indian takeaways to eat on the go, MuMu street food, with its exciting range of Thai dishes, or Hotbox London - a barbeque joint with both seating and takeaway service.
+Closer to Aldgate station is TifinBox, offering a great selection of Indian takeaways to eat on the go, or MuMu street food, with its exciting range of Thai dishes.

 Aldgate and its neighbouring areas offer an incredibly diverse experience when it comes to shopping.
 Visitors will find numerous independent shops dotted around the streets, as well as several global brands along the main high street.
 However, the selection of nearby markets is where Aldgate really comes into its own as a shopping location.
 Petticoat Lane Market is a genuine piece of London history as well as a great place to find quirky, independent fashions.
 There’s also Brick Lane market, which has everything from bespoke furniture to arts and crafts, or the lively Whitechapel market.